 - The cost for fixes and hardware keeps mounting

 Even though the advantages of an EHR are considerable, sometimes the disadvantages outweigh it.
-To avoid these issues, the practices and hospitals must perform a thorough evaluation of the EHR system before purchasing and implementation.
-Taking some time to evaluate workflows and identify and eliminate waste will help improve implementation, communication, decrease non-value added work and increase adaption.
+To avoid these issues, the practices and hospitals must perform a thorough evaluation of the EHR system before purchasing and implementing it.
+Taking some time to evaluate workflows and identify and eliminate waste will help improve implementation, and communication, decrease non-value added work and increase adaption.

-Although physicians may experience some initial costs, electronic medical records can be stored very securely in the cloud allowing the use of fewer resources and gives the ability to access data anytime and anywhere.
+Although physicians may experience some initial costs, electronic medical records can be stored very securely in the cloud allowing the use of fewer resources and giving the ability to access data anytime and anywhere.
 EHR is the next step in the continued progress of healthcare that can strengthen the relationship between patients and clinicians.
-The data and the promptness and accessibility of it will empower providers to make effective decisions and proffer better care.
-The EHR can assist in improving patient care by reducing the incidence of medical error and improving the accuracy and clarity of medical records.
+The data and its promptness and accessibility of it will empower providers to make effective decisions and proffer better care.
+The EHR can assist in improving patient care by reducing the incidence of medical errors and improving the accuracy and clarity of medical records.